Il delitto è servito

-Il delitto è servito (Literally The crime is served) is an Italian television program of the detective game show genre, and an Italian adaption of the British game show Cluedo, and an elaboration of the British board game of the same name that transforms participants into detectives.
-It was broadcast in the late evening on Canale 5 and Rete 4 over 15 episodes from December 1992 to January 1993, and May 1993 to July 1993.
+Il delitto è servito (Literally The crime is served) is an Italian television program of the detective game show genre, and an Italian adaptation of the British game show Cluedo, and an elaboration of the British board game of the same name that transforms participants into detectives.
+It was broadcast in the late evening on Canale 5 over 15 episodes from December 1992 to January 1993, and May 1993 to July 1993.
 The series was hosted by Maurizio Micheli.
 It was produced by La Italiana Produzioni.

 The broadcast was a detective game show inspired by the Cluedo board game, which aired on Friday in the late evening and later on Saturdays.
 The aim of the game was to discover for each episode the culprit of a crime among six suspects, through questions and clips from a short drama played by them, until the revelation of the murderer.
 In each episode, four competitors in the studio and one telephone from home faced each other in solving the mysterious case.